 Plan Your Distractions

 You will need breaks periodically throughout the day.
 During these times, it is best to have a favorite diversion handy to provide you with a healthy distraction.
 Some suggestions are your favorite book, a musical instrument, or your favorite phone app.
 You should keep this diversion close for break time but out of sight when you need to work.
+If it becomes difficult to work from home, you can always check into a virtual office space that is economical and close to home.

 Organize Your Efforts